krabhishek/flutterflow-vscode-extension/README.md

-# flutterflow-code-download README

-FlutterFlow Code Download
+# FlutterFlow Code Download

+Simple plugin to easily download your flutterflow project code.

+**This is not an official FlutterFlow plugin**

 ## Features

 Download code of your FlutterFlow Project to run locally.